jscruppi/Contact-Maker/README.md

 That being said, Contact-Maker requires this information to be stored in a .csv file.
 This can be done by downloading the google sheet linked to the google form as a .csv file.
 Note that the first kept record in a google form is the response time, Contact-Maker accounts for this in the code, so any attempts to remove the response time column will brick the program.

-To run Contact-Maker, type the following command into your project directory:
+To run Contact-Maker, you can either launch via the graphical interface or the command line interface.
+This is done based on the arguments provided at launch.

+Launching the command line tool:

+        python3 main.py input.csv

+Launching the GUI:

-        python3 main.py your-input-file-name.csv
+        python3 main.py

-Contact-Maker will write the results of the program to a .vcf file named "output.vcf".
-This file can be imported to any contact application that supports .vcf files (most do).
+Contact-Maker will write the results of the program to a .vcf file named "output.vcf" if you launched the command line tool, otherwise it will use the name you selected in the GUI.

 ## Contributing